 - You're struggling to increase a keyword's ranking position

-- The wrong URL ranks for a page
+- The wrong URL ranks for a given keyword

-And you can find specific keyword cannibalization issues using the Semrush keyword cannibalization tool that's available as part of the Position Tracking Tool.
+And you can find specific keyword cannibalization issues using the keyword cannibalization feature of the Position Tracking tool.

 You can use this to view cannibalization issues either by keyword or by page, taking note of fluctuating URLs or positions:

-Once you've found the issues, you can then fix these in several different ways, including:
+Once you've found the issues, you can do the following to fix them:

 - Remove and 301 redirect cannibalized pages